Southern Cross (WA), WA

 Where is Southern Cross (WA)?

-Southern Cross (WA) is a suburb of Western Australia, Australia.
+Southern Cross (WA) is a suburb of Western Australia, Australia, in the Yilgarn local government area.

 What is the population of Southern Cross (WA)?